Home Singulair

 Asthma

-The recommended dose varies by age from 4 mg to 10 mg depending on age and may include tablets, chewable tablets and granules.
+The recommended dose varies from 4 mg to 10 mg depending on age and may include tablets, chewable tablets and granules.

 The drug’s label recommends taking the drug at night because the drug wasn’t tested in the morning during clinical trials, but the medication guide instructs people to take their medicine as prescribed by their medical providers.